aplteam/Cider/mkdocs/docs/user-commands.md

 You can specify a project as

--   a fully qualified namespace name
+-   a fully qualified namespace
 -   a project alias
 -   a filepath